emtee40/fdroid-wiki/FAQ.md

 * **CI build:** click on *fdroid build* (shown in above screenshot), then use the "browse" button on the right side of the opening page, navigate to the `unsigned/` directory.
 * **Issuebot:** If the issuebot report says "`<com.example.packageName>` builds", follow the final link of that report.
 Again, the `*.apk` is available in the `unsigned/` directory.

+## Misc
+### What are the criteria for an app to show up in the "Latest" tab?
+The F-Droid client features a "Latest" tab – and there's always confusion about what shows up there and in which order.
+So let's sum that up:

+The sorting logic [can be found here](https://gitlab.com/fdroid/fdroidclient/-/merge_requests/971/diffs#fbc34fe643b953bd45f1cc19fc874453c683b074_854_865).
+Don't let yourself be misled by the name "Latest" – it's not really meant as "Newest", but rather like "latest fashion"; though some of us argued `last_updated` should have a much higher weight, it in fact has not.
+The sorting algorithm from above linked code, put in easy words, is rather:

+* pick all apps which are localized to what the user has set as their device locale
+* order that by name (nulls last; i.e. "make sure it has a name")
+* then by icon (i.e. "has an icon")
+* then by summary, description (i.e. has summary, has description)
+* then by "has any graphic" (screenshot, featureGraphic etc – one of them suffices)
+* then by "was just added now or updated in the last 7 days" (ahem, this should rather compare to the index date but does not)
+* then by whether it has a "whatsNew" (i.e. per-release changelogs in Fastlane)
+* **only then by when it was last updated** (descending, so newest first)
+* then by when it was added (oldest first – meaning, "this app already is with us for a long time and still well maintained")